-I have been blogging at Faith on View for just over two years now.
-Those of you who follow know that sometimes I blog a lot and sometimes not so much.
+I have been writing at Faith on View for just over two years now.
+Those of you who follow know that sometimes I write a lot and sometimes not so much.
 But, I honestly am looking to get better at that.
 Some of you may know also that I have a wife who blogs-at least she used to.
-With the craziness that has gone on in our lives recently she has fallen out of the habit.
-However, we recently began talking about how it would be fun to have us both blog on Faith on View.
+With the craziness that has gone on in our lives recently, she has fallen out of the habit.
+However, we recently began talking about how it would be fun to have us both write on Faith on View.
 So, that is what we are going to do!

-I think you will all enjoy reading what she blogs.
+I think you will all enjoy reading what she writes.
 She has a different writing style than I do…a bit more casual.
-But, we share similar interests art, faith, family, and much more.
-So, I think what she ends up writing on here will compliment the site well.
+But, we share similar interests in art, faith, family, and much more.
+So, I think what she ends up writing here will complement the site well.
 Not to mention she is prettier than I am.

 My childhood largely consisted of me laying in the California sunshine, lost in the mystery of yet another book.
 Those were the days! :)

 My husband and I met in high school and had shared classes in both Art and English throughout that time.
 I find it a bit ironic that the shared interests in those topics continue to inform our relationship.